Nepal’s dramatic landscapes, towering mountains and lush forests lures trekkers and hikers from all over the world.

-I’m often asked ‘what’s the difference between a trek and a hike?’
-The simplest answer I can give is that a trek consists of multiple walking days, while a hike is generally conducted on a single day.
+I’m often asked to explain the difference between a trek and a hike.
+The simple answeris a trek consists of multiple walking days, while a hike is generally conducted on a single day.

-Being such an epic country to explore, Nepal generally offers trekking routes that are at least 3 days in length.
+Being such an epic country to explore, Nepal generally offers trekking routes that are at least three days in length.

 While there are several hikes around Kathmandu, these don’t even come close to what you can experience on a Nepalese trek.

-There are ten trekking regions in Nepal, all of which offer something completely unique and wonderful.
+There are 10 trekking regions in Nepal, all of which offer something unique and wonderful.